michaelodusami/Yumex/README.md

 The following **additional** features are implemented:

+-   [✅] When a user is creating a post, there is a post preview shown
 -   [✅] Users will be able to sort food by category of food (similar to uber eats)
 -   [✅] There will be a category of food associated with each post
 -   [✅] Users can only delete or edit posts if they created the posts